 Our APA-accredited counseling psychology doctoral program in health service psychology provides general education and training in discipline-specific knowledge (DSK) and profession-wide competencies (PWC).
-Therefore, our Counseling Psychology (PhD) program is designed to train students according to current competency guidelines that will prepare them to practice in health service psychology by having a broad knowledge of psychology and developing profession wide competencies in the areas of: research, ethical and legal standards, diversity, professionalism, communication, assessment, intervention, supervision, and consultation.
-Our curriculum addresses all of the domains required for accreditation (i.e., DSK & PWC) in health service psychology and trains students in the practice area of counseling psychology (e.g., strength-based perspective, prevention, life span development, vocational psychology, social justice and advocacy).
+Therefore, our Counseling Psychology (PhD) program is designed to train students according to current APA competency guidelines that will prepare them to practice in health service psychology through broad knowledge of psychology and profession wide competencies in the areas of research, ethical and legal standards, diversity, professionalism, communication, assessment, intervention, supervision, and consultation.
+Our curriculum addresses all of the domains required for accreditation (i.e., DSK & PWC) in health service psychology and trains students in the specialty area of counseling psychology.
+Our approach to training promotes a strengths-based perspective, prevention, life span development, vocational psychology, social justice and advocacy.

-Elements that distinguish our program include training in at least three core treatment modalities: Individual, Group, and Couples and Family.
-Doctoral students are supervised by licensed psychologists for their clinical practica experiences and receive live supervision from behind a one-way mirror.
-Students received feedback immediately after finishing sessions and review real-time feedback dubbed onto session recordings; our on-site training clinical also utilizes electronic medical records (e.g. Titanium).
+Our program is distinguished from others by the breadth and intensity of our clinical training, as well as by our dedication to live supervision.
+We provide training in at least three core treatment modalities: Individual, Group, and Couples and Family.
+Doctoral students are supervised by licensed psychologists during their clinical practica experiences and receive live supervision from behind a one-way mirror.
+Students receive feedback immediately after finishing sessions and review real-time feedback dubbed onto session video recordings.
+Our on-site training clinic also utilizes electronic medical records (e.g., Titanium), and trains students in the proper use of this system as well as in best practices for protection of electronic client records.
 In addition to completing clinical practica in the three core treatment modalities, all students complete a practicum in Clinical Supervision of individual therapy and have further opportunities to supervise both Group and Couples and Family practica.
-Students also engage in clinic administration and outreach opportunities, as well as external practicum at a variety of settings (e.g., University Counseling Centers, Veterans Administration, Medical/Integrated Care, Correctional Facilities, Community Mental Health Centers).
-Additionally, students participate in distinct Cognitive and Personality practica Assessment courses in which they learn to administer, score, and interpret a wide variety of psychological instruments including the MMPI-2, Rorschach, and Wechsler’s tests.
+Students also engage in clinic administration and outreach opportunities, and have the opportunity to gain additional experience through external practica in a variety of settings (e.g., University Counseling Centers, Veterans Administration, Medical/Integrated Care, Correctional Facilities, Community Mental Health Centers, etc).

-The program’s academic curriculum encapsulates each of the required Discipline-Specific Knowledge Areas.
+The program’s academic curriculum encapsulates each of the required Discipline-Specific Knowledge Areas (DSK).
 The DSK areas include intensive courses in History and Systems of Psychology, Affective Aspects of Behavior, Biological Aspects of Behavior, Developmental Aspects of Behavior, and Social Aspects of Behavior.
-Beyond these, students are trained in an advanced integration of at least two of the previous six domains (e.g., social cognitive neuroscience).
+Students are also trained in an advanced integration of at least two of the previous six domains (e.g., social cognitive neuroscience).

 Our program believes that it is important for students to become contributors to and informed consumers of psychological research.
-Consequently, they receive training in research methods, quantitative methods, and psychometrics.
+Consequently, they receive training in quantitative research methods and psychometrics.
 Students complete a rigorous statistics sequence as well as courses in qualitative methodologies.
-They participate in program evaluation research projects and individual research projects.
-All students present at national (e.g., APA) and/or regional (e.g., Rocky Mountain APA) professional conferences, as well as local venues.
-Many students have submitted manuscripts that are under peer-review while in the program.
-Our research training culminates with the doctoral dissertation, which includes a publication ready manuscript.
+They participate in program evaluation research projects and pursue individual research through the CP program.
+All students present at national (e.g., APA) and/or regional (e.g., Rocky Mountain APA) professional conferences, as well as at local venues.
+While still in the program, many students have submitted manuscripts for peer review and publication.
+Students’ research training culminates in the doctoral dissertation, which includes a publication-ready manuscript.

 McKee Hall 248